smguilia/overview-1/locations.md

 ## Single-zone regions
 {: #szr-table}

 You can also choose to deploy resources to an SZR, but you can't spread them across zones.
-The following table lists the [SZRs](#x9774825){: term} that are available in {{site.data.keyword.cloud_notm}} and the region, zone, and data center codes for each one.
+The following table lists the SZRs that are available in {{site.data.keyword.cloud_notm}} and the region, zone, and data center codes for each one.

 | Location      | Region   | Zone | Data center |
 |-----------|----------|------|----|